Is Poplar Wood Strong? (With Surprising Reasons!)

 Is Poplar Wood Strong Enough for Bookshelves?

-Poplar wood is strong enough for bookshelves.
 The only problem that occurs when using poplar wood for bookshelves is poplar gets inevitably painted, hidden, or veneered.

 Poplar is an easy common working wood that can be painted.
 Poplar trim is easy to work with.
-It paints well and inexpensive as well.
+It paints well and is inexpensive as well.

-After making the poplar bookshelf, I highly recommend finishing it with paint or polyurethane finish to get the best output.
+After making the poplar bookshelf, I highly recommend finishing it with paint or a polyurethane finish to get the best output.
 This helps to increase the lifetime of your bookshelf.

 Poplar plywood is also known as one of the best choices for making bookshelves.